dfm/extending-jax/README.md

 ## Summary of the relevant files

+The files in this repo come in three categories:

+1. In the root directory, there are the standard packaging files like a `setup.py` and `pyproject.toml`.
+Most of this setup is pretty standard, but I'll highlight some of the unique elements in the packaging section below.
+   For example, we'll use a slightly strange combination of PEP-517/518 and CMake to build the extensions.
+This isn't strictly necessary, but it's the easiest packaging setup that I've been able to put together.

+2. Next, the `src/kepler_jax` directory is a Python module with the definition of our JAX primitive roughly following the JAX [How primitives work][jax-primitives] tutorial.

+3. Finally, the C++ and CUDA code implementing our XLA op live in the `src/kepler_jax/src` directory.
+The `pybind11_kernel_helpers.h` and `kernel_helpers.h` headers are boilerplate necessary for building in the interface.
+The rest of the files include the code specific for this implementation, but I'll describe this in more detail below.

 ## Defining an XLA custom call on the CPU

 As described in the [XLA documentation][xla-custom], the signature for a CPU XLA